Dawn-Of-Justice/MathPad-Solver/README.md

 ## Overview

-This project aims to create a Python application that can recognize and solve handwritten mathematical equations in real-time.
+This project aims to create a Python application that can recognize and solve handwritten mathematical equations in real time.
 Users can write equations using a graphical interface, and the program will recognize the handwritten text using a Convolutional Neural Network (CNN), parse the equation, solve it, and display the result.

 ![Calculator](https://github.com/Dawn-Of-Justice/MathPad-Solver/blob/master/Calculator.gif)